Cookie Consent by Free Privacy Policy Generator

 Colonial Pipeline tech news infosec hackers ransomware

 Ransomware is a particularly dynamic cyber threat; creators are constantly developing new methods and strategies to continue to profit from their malicious activities.
 A notable example of this is the rapidly growing popularity of Ransomware-as-a-Service (RaaS) models.
 Using a similar approach to Software-as-a-Service (SaaS), threat actors without the skill or time to develop their own Ransomware tools can purchase a subscription, or even work on a profit-sharing scheme with developers to leverage attacks.
-This accessibility has led to a surge in ransomware incidents, further highlighting the need for robust preventative measures.
+This accessibility has led to a surge in emerging ransomware threats, further highlighting the need for robust preventative measures.

 Additionally, perpetrators are increasingly becoming more aggressive with their threats, with many opting for double extortion tactics.
 As opposed to simply encrypting data, an increasing number of offenders also threaten to expose captured sensitive data until the ransom is paid.
 The dual threat increases the pressure on victims as they confront the prospect of data loss, financial loss and reputation damage.